 Don't have collision insurance?
 In Chicago, you can get reimbursed for the repair by filing a claim with the City Clerk's office.

 You can file a complaint against the jurisdiction operating the plow, but whether you get the local government to pay for the damage depends on the situation and local laws.
-If a private contractor operated the snowplow, then that business's property damage liability insurance might cover the damage, says Mary Bonelli, a spokesperson for the Ohio Insurance Institute.
+If a private contractor operated the snowplow, then that business's property damage liability insurance might cover the damage.

 You could file a home insurance claim for the damage, but keep in mind you would be responsible for the deductible, which may be more than the cost of repairs.